 |Johnan Seisakusho||12||Unlock Company Profile|

 |Kuester Automotive Door Systems||42||Unlock Company Profile|

 Source: GlobalData Patent Analytics

-Aisin is one of the leading innovators in power window tensioners with 179 patents.
-Aisin’s power window tensioners integrate an anti-pitch device that stops the window, as soon as it recognises an object on its edge while it is being pulled up for closing.
+Aisin is one of the leading patent filers in power window tensioners.
+Aisin’s power window tensioners integrate an anti-pitch device that stops the window as soon as it recognizes an object on its edge while it is being pulled up for closing.
 The window tensioners have a power backup, which is supplied to the window circuit even after the engine is turned off.
 In case someone forgets to roll up the windows, this feature saves from the hassle of turning the ignition on again, just to pull up the windows.
 It also allows the driver to control the windows with just the touch of his fingers.
-Other companies innovating in this technology domain are Brose Fahrzeugteile, Compagnie de Saint-Gobain, and Hi-Lex.
+Other major companies innovating in this technology domain are Brose Fahrzeugteile, Compagnie de Saint-Gobain, and Hi-Lex.